-Blue Cross Blue Shield sponsors Metro Boston’s bike share system and the name was changed to Blue Bikes.
-With BCBS's support, people who visit, work in, or live in Boston, Cambridge, Somerville and Brookline can look forward to an even bigger and better bike share program.
+Blue Cross Blue Shield of Massachusetts sponsors Metro Boston’s bike share system and the name was changed to Bluebikes.
+With BCBSMA's support, people who visit, work in, or live in Boston, Cambridge, Somerville and Brookline can look forward to an even bigger and better bike share program.

 About the Operator